 During this 2-6 week timeframe, we break the work into user stories for developers to create a backlog of work.
 Sprint Zero is also when we let the UX designers work on their first sprint before the developers start to do their work.

 Agile technically dictates that cross-functional teams should work on the same part of the project simultaneously, so this approach is controversial in some circles.

-It’s all too common for developers to fall into a dogmatic view of Agile and resist any deviation from a narrow set of processes, rituals, and ceremonies.
-Of course, this approach just replaces Waterfall with another rigid set of project management guidelines.
+It’s all too common for developers to fall into a dogmatic view of Agile and resist deviation from a narrow set of processes, rituals, and ceremonies.
+Of course, this approach replaces Waterfall with another rigid set of project management guidelines.

 Agile is fundamentally about pragmatism, and it should allow for leeway in its processes where something as critical as UX design is concerned.